trip5/EspHome-Led-PixelClock/README.md

 ![image](./images/EHLPC_Screenshot.png)

+### Home Assistant

+Both versions of the YAML files will connect to the Home Assistant API if available.
+Both can be controlled via device integration in HA.

+The Non-HA version will function completely without Home Assistant and can still be controlled by accessing the WebUI via its IP or mDNS address.

 ### Button Functions

 There's only one useable button on this clock but thanks to multi-click, we can use it for a few functions.